besartelezi/rock-paper-scissors-lizard-spock/README.md

   * Easy = Lets the player win every time
   * Medium = Randomizes the computer's cards so it's an honest game
   * Hard = The computer will win every time
+  * Besart = Play against a highly trained and refined AI that will play this game in the exact same manner as Besart himself would (he always picks rock)

 ##  When in doubt, Write it out:
 What I want the Javascript code to do is: